-Article 29 Period of validity of results
+Article 29 Period of validity of results - evidence

-The period of validity of successfully completed component tests is ten years.
-Results achieved for interim examinations can only lapse if the understanding / knowledge / skills to which these interim examinations relate can be shown to be obsolete.
+- The period of validity of successfully completed component tests is ten years.
+Evidence submitted to the assessments is valid for two exam opportunities.
+Results achieved for interim examinations can only lapse if the understanding/knowledge/skills to which these interim examinations relate can be shown to be obsolete.
 Understanding, knowledge and skills that were assessed more than 10 years ago can evidently be shown to be obsolete.
-The period of validity of successfully completed interim examinations is: 10 years

-The Examination Board may extend this term.

-- 2. In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
+The Examination Board may extend this term. - 2.
+In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.